Teach2Breach/stargate/README.md

 ## 🚀 How It Works

 ### Novel Approach
-Traditional function location relies on parsing the Export Address Table (EAT), which can be easily hooked or modified by EDR solutions.
+Traditional function location relies on parsing the Export Address Table (EAT) and walking the Process Environment Block (PEB), which can be easily hooked or modified by EDR solutions.
 This tool takes a different approach:

 1. **Extract Clean Signatures**: Download clean DLL files from Microsoft Symbol Server
 2. **Build Signature Database**: Extract function byte signatures from clean DLLs
-3. **Scan Loaded Memory**: Search loaded DLLs in memory for matching signatures
+3. **Scan Loaded Memory**: Use Moonwalk to find loaded DLLs without PEB walking
+4. **Signature Matching**: Search loaded DLLs in memory for matching signatures
-4. **Hook Detection**: Identify common hooking techniques
+5. **Hook Detection**: Identify common hooking techniques
-5. **Function Location**: Return the actual runtime addresses of functions
+6. **Function Location**: Return the actual runtime addresses of functions

 ### Hook Resistance
 The scanner implements multiple detection and bypass methods: